djjudas21/photodb-perl/docs/CONCEPTS.md

 * projector
 * teleconverter

 Types of general accessory with no special properties could include cases or straps.
+General accessories can be associated with cameras or lenses, or neither.